 An Emerging Emergency

 Outdoor fitness parks are free to members of the community.
 With the right site selection, you can place fitness parks within close proximity to families, making it fast and easy to find a place to exercise.
-Family-focused fitness activities like Challenge Course make it fun for entire families to exercise together, and to experience some friendly competition.
+Family-focused fitness activities like outdoor obstacle courses make it fun for entire families to exercise together, and to experience some friendly competition.

 If you're ready to make a difference in your community by creating an outdoor fitness park for adults, or multigenerational recreation space for entire families, contact the GameTime outdoor fitness expert in your community.
 Together, we can create dynamic, active spaces where communities are made stronger.